lee2sman/archiving-artist-spaces/devlog.md

 They point to several simultaneous approaches, from individuals or groups that set up their own infrastructure to share books, files and objects, to the conveniences and challenges of working with corporate platforms, to the independent communities that work to free, share, preserve, use and breathe life into the shared works.

-By the way, I love the license they use for their interview, the Copypast 1.0 License.
+By the way, I love the license they use for their interview, the Copypasta 1.0 License.

 [New Archive Interpretations](https://archiefinterpretaties.hetnieuweinstituut.nl/en/new-archive-interpretations)